Directed by Daniel Attias [Other horror films: N/A]

 Having seen this one a couple of times now, I think that Silver Bullet is a decent werewolf flick with a somewhat nostalgic feel, but I don’t think it’s quite as good as many others seem to feel it is.

 The story (based off the Stephen King novel Cycle of the Werewolf) is pretty fun, although I don’t really think it was necessary to have it be narrated by Megan Follows’ character.
 I enjoyed the mystery elements, however little they were used, in which the identity of the werewolf was trying to be ferreted out.
 The special effects, not to mention death scenes, were generally good (the decapitation near the beginning being a highlight for me), though the werewolf transformation was a bit lacking.

 Silver Bullet did have a solid cast, though.
 I’ve never been overly fond of Gary Busey, but he does pretty good here, and his character is certainly memorable.
 Corey Haim does great with his role, and while Megan Follows (playing Haim’s sister) didn’t seem that relevant to the plot until the end, I really liked her also (though again, her narration of the events seemed somewhat pointless).
 Terry O’Quinn was rather fun as the sheriff, and it’s nice seeing him a few years prior to The Stepfather.
 I wasn’t completely won over by Everett McGill, though – he just seemed a bit much at times, and occasionally felt somewhat ridiculous.

-I wish that they had done a little more with the whole mysterious identity of the werewolf before the reveal, and a few other things felt like they needed some expanding, but I still found this a somewhat enjoyable movie, one of the better werewolf flicks, and overall, I’d rate it somewhere around average, with the performances (especially those of Haim and Follows) being the highlights.
+I wish that they had done a little more with the whole mysterious identity of the werewolf before the reveal, and a few other things felt like they needed some expanding, but I still found this a somewhat enjoyable movie, one of the better werewolf films, and overall, I’d rate it somewhere around average, with the performances (especially those of Haim and Follows) being the highlights.